Chuggaaconroy: The Runaway Guys

-The Runaway Guys is a collaborative Let's Play channel formed by Rosales-Birou, Jonathan Wheeler (Proton Jon) and Timothy Bishop (NintendoCapriSun).
+The Runaway Guys is a collaborative Let's Play channel formed by Rosales-Birou, Claire Wheeler (Proton Jon) and Timothy Bishop (NintendoCapriSun).
 The group records themselves playing various multiplayer video games such as Mario Party, New Super Mario Bros.
 Wii, Kirby & the Amazing Mirror and Wheel of Fortune.

-In addition to their videos, The Runaway Guys have also created the "Thrown Controllers" event, a live game show which focuses on video game trivia and challenges.
+In addition to their videos, The Runaway Guys also host the Thrown Controllers event, a live game show which focuses on video game trivia and challenges.
 The event has been broadcast on numerous gaming conventions such as PAX, Magfest and Momocon.